BenRStutzman/conjulameos/README.md

 1. Separate each verb section (e.g. all the conjugations of 'querer') with two blank lines.
-2. Within each verb section, separate each tense section (e.g. all the conjugations in the presentetense) with one blank line.
+2. Within each verb section, separate each tense section (e.g. all the conjugations in the present tense) with one blank line.
 3. Within each tense section, put the tense name first (e.g. 'presente') on its own line, and the pronoun/conjugation pairs on the following lines.
 4. Within each pronoun/conjugation pair, separate the pronoun and the